 Virginians who want to help can make a difference in their community by filling a bag with non-perishable food that local food banks need the most.
 Those items include peanut butter, chunky soups, canned meats, canned tuna, canned vegetables, crackers, hot and cold cereal, pasta, rice and canned fruit.
 No glass containers, please.

 More than 900,000 Virginians are at risk for hunger.
-While donations to food banks have decreased, requests for food assistance has increased.
-According to a survey conducted by AARP Virginia last year, 72 percent of Virginia residents believe hunger is a very important or somewhat important problem in the state.
+While donations to food banks have decreased, requests for food assistance have increased.
+According to a survey conducted by AARP Virginia in 2012, 72 percent of Virginia residents believe hunger is a very important or somewhat important problem in the state.

 AARP Virginia has been holding a statewide food drive for five years.
 For the statewide food drive this year, AARP Virginia has teamed up with AmeriCorps Virginia, Federation of Virginia Food Banks, Northern Virginia Urban League, TRIAD and Urban League of Hampton Roads.